Nesting statistics in the O(n) loop model on random planar maps: Depth of a vertex in disks

 In this limit, the two cuts $\gamma$ and $\varsigma(\gamma)$ merge at $\gamma_+^*$, and one can justify on the basis of combinatorial arguments \cite[Section 6]{BBG12b} that $\gamma_- \rightarrow \gamma_-^*$ with:

-In terms of the parametrization $x(v)$, it amounts to letting $T \rightarrow 0$, and this is conveniently measured in terms of the parameter:
+In terms of the parametrisation $x(v)$, it amounts to letting $T \rightarrow 0$, and this is conveniently measured in terms of the parameter:

-To analyse the non-generic critical regime, we first need to derive the asymptotic behavior of the parametrization $x(v)$ and the special function $\Upsilon_{b}(v)$.
+To analyse the non generic critical regime, we first need to derive the asymptotic behavior of the parametrisation $x(v)$ and the special function $\Upsilon_{b}(v)$.
 This is performed respectively in Appendix~\ref{xbeh} and \ref{Upbeh}.
-The phase diagram and the volume exponent can then be obtained after a tedious algebra, which is summarized in Appendix~\ref{proofbeh}.
-The results of this analysis are:
+The phase diagram and the volume exponent can then be obtained after a tedious algebra, which is summarised in Appendix~\ref{proofbeh}.
+Theorems~\ref{thphase}-\ref{thphase02} and a large part of the calculations done in Appendix appeared in \cite{BBG12b}.
+Here, we push these calculations further to present some consequences on generating series of pointed disks/gaskets (Corollaries~\ref{corrrr1}-\ref{knowni} below), and we add a detailed description of the analytic properties with respect to $u$.
+It is then possible to apply transfer theorems, i.e. extracting asymptotic behavior of coefficients of the generating series from the analysis of their singularities.

 \begin{theorem}\cite{BBG12b} Assume $\alpha = 1$, and introduce the parameter: